brendanscarano/brendanscarano.github.io/_posts/2016-03-08-starting-with-react-native.md

 Throughout 2015, reading any hacker blog, listening to conversations at meet ups, or just browsing through twitter, it was very hard to ignore the rapid explosion of React.
 A library built and maintained by Facebook, and now implemented in parts of their site along with several others including Instagram, HipChat, Flipboard, The NFL, and Reddit just to name a few, and it's obvious React isn't something that is going away any time soon.

 When I first started reading up on React, one of the major appeals that peaked my interest was React Native, and the ability to build native iOS and Android apps with JavaScript.
-I had explored this before with Ionic and Cordava but never really got too deep into them, as the more I read, the more it seemed like performance issues, and user interactions were going to be a major hinderance so I decided to shift my focus to other areas.
+I had explored this before with Ionic and Cordava but never really got too deep into them, as the more I read, the more it seemed like performance issues, and user interactions were going to be a major hindrance so I decided to shift my focus to other areas.

 In addition, about a year ago this time, in early 2015, I had started taking online courses in Objective-C to get a basic understanding of what it would take to build native iOS apps.
-Between the new syntax and rules that came with Objective-C, the new styling aspects of iPhone apps, along with trying to understand xCode and the new developer environment, it seemed too great of a task to learn all of these new skills.
+Between the new syntax and rules that came with Objective-C, the new styling aspects of iPhone apps, along with trying to understand Xcode and the new developer environment, it seemed too great of a task to learn all of these new skills.
 My main priority at the time was ramping up my understanding of JavaScript, and Angular, both of which I was using at work, so it seemed like my time was better allocated to these areas rather than iPhone app development.

 So after about a month and a half of going through Objective-C tutorials and browsing through some books, I decided to put that goal of building an iOS app to the side and primarily focus on JavaScript, and increasing my knowledge of front-end development, something that I loved and that would directly impact my performance at work.

 Because the goal of one day building an iPhone app was never fully gone, once I had heard about React Native, I knew this was something I wanted to explore in greater detail.
 It's exciting to see, too, that React Native is only gaining momentum and interest as developers continue using it.
-Just a few days ago, at the React.js Confrence, Nick Schrock continued to praise React Native in his Keynote presentation.
+Just a few days ago, at the React.js Conference, Nick Schrock continued to praise React Native in his Keynote presentation.

 In it, he describes building the new Facebook Ads Manager app and states: